 The best kind of 401(k) plan is one that is used.
 The employer-sponsored retirement plan is typically easy to open and fund (with pre-tax dollars often deducted straight from your paycheck), and offers tax benefits vs. saving and investing in a brokerage account.

-Understanding the nuances of this all-important savings vehicle may help catapult you into full-blown investing expert territory.
-And that’s a pretty good place to be.
+Understanding the nuances of this all-important savings vehicle may help catapult investors into full-blown expert territory, helping them maximize their 401(k) investing.

-Okay, so this tip is admittedly basic, but understanding your employer match is elemental to making the most of your 401(k).
+This first 401(k) tip is admittedly basic, but also probably the most important.
+Understanding your employer match is essential to making the most of your 401(k).

 Also called a company match, an employer match is a contribution made to your 401(k) by your employer, but only when you contribute to your account first.

-An example match program might be an employer matching 3% when you contribute 6%.
+One example of employer matching might be an employer matching 3% when you contribute 6%.
 Your employer may do something different, so be sure to find out.